Justin-Titus/ElanCart/README.md

 # ElanCart

 ElanCart is a robust and modern shopping cart application tailored for e-commerce platforms.
 It delivers a fast, intuitive, and responsive user experience, making it easy for customers to browse products, manage their cart, and complete purchases.
-The project leverages JavaScript for dynamic interactions, CSS for sleek styling, Python for backend logic (where applicable), and HTML for semantic structure.
+The project leverages JavaScript for dynamic interactions, CSS for styling, and HTML for semantic structure.
+(If you add a Python backend, include backend docs and a requirements file as needed.)

 ---